Johnny Lawrence (character): Season 5

 Johnny and Carmen inform Daniel, Amanda, and Chozen that they are having a baby and they celebrate by going out to a bar together.
-While on their way to another bar, Johnny, Daniel and Chozen are confronted by a vengeful Mike Barnes, Silver's former student who hijacks their limo and demands retribution for Silver burning down his furniture store.
-Chozen and Johnny agree to the idea, and Daniel is left stranded when he refuses to join.
+While on their way to another bar, Johnny, Daniel and Chozen are confronted by Mike Barnes, Silver's former student who hijacks their limo and furiously demands retribution for Silver burning down his furniture store.
+Chozen and Johnny agree to the idea, and Daniel is left stranded in the middle of nowhere when he refuses to join them.
 The trio make their way to Silver's home, where they are quickly outmatched when Silver's henchmen appear.
 In the ensuing fight, Barnes is knocked out while Chozen is severely wounded by Silver striking him with a katana.
 Silver leaves his henchmen to deal with Johnny as he makes his way to the Cobra Kai dojo.
-Johnny is outmatched by Silver's henchmen, but reinvigorated by the sight of his unborn child's sonogram, he defeats Silver's henchmen using basic military fighting skills, aided at the last minute by a recovered Barnes.
+Johnny is outmatched by Silver's henchmen, but reinvigorated by the sight of his unborn child's sonogram, he defeats Silver's henchmen using a combination of street fighting, and basic military fighting skills, aided at the last minute by a recovered Barnes.

 Johnny then drives Chozen and Barnes to the Cobra Kai dojo just in time to witness Silver's arrest on a litany of charges thanks to his and Daniel's students exposing Silver's bribing of the tournament referee and Stingray confessing to Silver attacking him.
 Johnny reunites with Carmen and celebrates Silver's downfall with Daniel, congratulating him on finally taking Silver down.
 The two are then informed by a detective that Kreese has been killed in a fight in prison, but are unaware that Kreese faked his death and escaped.